 - Very Dark Brown or Black – Very Old & Burnt

 If you know what you’re looking at, the different colors you see in your transmission fluid can tell you quite a bit.
-Below we’ll highlight the five most common colors and tell what each one means!
+Below, I’ll highlight the five most common colors and tell you what each one means!

 If you check your transmission fluid and it’s more pink than red, you have a problem.
 Pink transmission fluid means that water’s getting into the system.
 Typically, this water is actually coolant, and it means you have some faulty gaskets that you need to replace.